 1) Fiberglass

-Fiberglass is much sturdier than other frame materials like wood, aluminum, and vinyl.
-Its durability and strength are ideal for homes with heavy weather conditions like snow storms.
-The air cavities within the structure get filled with insulation to keep occupiers extra warm in winter.
+Fiberglass is much sturdier than other frame materials, such as wood, aluminum, and vinyl.
+Its durability and strength make it ideal for homes with heavy weather conditions, such as snow storms.
+The structure’s air cavities are filled with insulation to keep occupants extra warm in winter.

 2) Wood with cladding